pakoito/FunctionalAndroidReference/README.md

 ### Full separation between UI and business logic.

 The project is split into several modules.
+Every module has its own README file.

 #### app